dbmdz/iiif-server-demo/README.md

 The Demo IIIF server uses Spring Boot serving a Spring MVC + Thymeleaf-Templates webapplication.<br/>
 (See <a href="https://spring.io/guides/gs/spring-boot/">https://spring.io/guides/gs/spring-boot/</a>.)

 Images are resolved by the demo specific classpath-access and currently only can serve the images with the identifiers "bsb00026283_0004x" (only packaged images in the demo).
-But you also could extend the resolvers for HTTP- or File-Protocol in the properties-files.
+But you also could extend the resolvers for HTTP- or File-Protocol in the config-file "multiPatternResolving-PROD.yml".

 ## License of images